How to Get a $5,000 Personal Loan

 StateKey Lending RulePractical Impact

-CaliforniaConsumer loans $2,500-$10,000 capped at 36% (since 2020)Protects mid-range borrowers
+CaliforniaConsumer loans from $2,500-$10,000 capped at 36%Protects mid-range subprime borrowers from triple-digit rates

-OhioShort-term loan APR capped at 28% (HB 123, 2019)Reduced predatory lending activity
+OhioShort-term loan APR capped strictly at 28%Drastically reduced local predatory storefront activity

 Applying for a $5,000 Loan: From Rate Check to Funded Account